A new museum for Weimar

 Since 2010, the Bauhaus collection has also been enlarged by the addition of the so-called Ludewig Design Collection, for which the Berliner Manfred Ludewig has assembled almost 3000 items from all over Europe since the 1960s.
 In this way, one of the most exciting collections reflecting the design history of the past 200 years has been created in Weimar.

-By 6th of April in 2019, the new bauhaus museum weimar will be completed, designed by Berlin architect Prof. Heike Hanada, who, in co-operation with Benedict Toon, won the competition in which more than 500 participants took part.
+The new Bauhaus Museum Weimar, designed by Berlin architect Prof. Heike Hanada, who, in co-operation with Benedict Toon, won the competition in which more than 500 participants took part.

 The modern building designed to house the bauhaus museum weimar forms part of the new Modern Movement cultural district and is located directly by Weimarhallen Park.